 This only applies to immutable packages.
 Mutable packages are not included in the lock file.

 It looks like the following:

-If the lock file does not exist, it will be created by:
+If the lock file does not exist, subject to Stack's

 - Loading the